dobe0002/umn-web-template-react/README.md

 The following props can be passed.
 All are optional unless specified otherwise.

 - `year` - String.
 Copyright year.
 Will default to the year the footer component was last updated.
+- `label` - String.
+ARIA label to describe to screen readers the content of the footer.
+Will default to "University copyright information"

 ---

 ---

 ---

 ## Developing

 This package was created using as few dependencies as possible.
 Currently on React and React-Dom are required.
 With that said, there are numerous developmental dependencies and tools to help developing the package.

 The React files are saved in the `src/HeaderFooter` directory.
 Any new components should be listed in the `src/HeaderFooter/index.jsx` file.

 ## Tests

 The test files are located in `src/__tests__` directory.
-All components in teh `src/HeaderFooter` should have a corresponding test with high test  coverage.
+All components in the `src/HeaderFooter` should have a corresponding test with high test coverage.

 You can run the test suite by typing `npm run test` in a terminal window while at the root of the project.
 When you run this command, a coverage report is created and saved in the `coverage` directory.

 If you wish to have the tests continually run while you are working, you can start the test in "watch" mode by typing `npm run test:watch` in a terminal window at the root of the project.
 Coverage reports will not be collected or updated while in "watch" mode.

 ### Snapshots

 Unfortunately the test suite heavily relies on snapshot tests.
 You can update snapshots after making UI changes by typing `npm run test:update` in a terminal window while at the root of the project.
 Newly updated snapshots should be checked into git.

 ## Linting

 Linting is enforced before files can be committed into git (by using Husky).
 You can check all files in the project for linting by typing `npm run lint` in a terminal window while at the root of the project.

 You automatically fix some linting issues by running `npm run lint:fix` in a terminal window while at the root of the project.

 ## Security Audit

 You can check for any high or critical known security vulnerabilities in the dependencies by typing `npm run npmAudit`.
 All known security vulnerabilities will be displayed, but the previous command will fail only if at least one of the issues are ranked "high" or higher.

 ## Running development server

 In order to make development easier, there is sample component that contains the modules in this packge (located at `src/App.jsx`).
 To view this component in a browser, type `npm run start` in a terminal window while at the root of the project.
 This will start the development server at `http://localhost:3000` at and load the page in a browser.

 Any change to a file will cause the application to be re-build an automatically show those changes in the browser.

 ## Creating a package (aka a .tgz file)

 To create a minified .tgz file to be used in another project or be hosted in an nmp registry, run `npm run buildPackage` in a terminal window at the root of the project.
 The .tgz file will be saved at the root of the project.